 Healthie: Why are you excited about using Healthie?

 Telenutrition is still a very new thing.
 There are many companies out there doing one thing great but it’s hard to find a company that is doing everything great.
-Aspects of the practice like appointment scheduling, billing, live video and e-signatures haven’t been so well connected in one affordable platform until Healthie.
-I was using countless seperate platforms to meet my needs.
+Aspects of the practice like appointment scheduling, billing, live video, and e-signatures haven’t been so well connected in one affordable platform until Healthie.
+I was using countless separate platforms to meet my needs.
 They were all excellent but all separate.
 I found Healthie to be a great all-in-one option.
 I know it is going to make my life a lot easier not to mention enhancing my client experience.